openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 Thing exec:command:uniquename [command="/command/to/execute here", interval=15, timeout=5, autorun=false]
 ```

-The `command` itself can be enhanced using the well known syntax of the **java.util.Formatter** class.
+The `command` itself can be enhanced using the well known syntax of the [Java formatter class syntax](http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html#syntax).
 The following parameters are automatically added:

 -   the current date (as java.util.Date, example: `%1$tY-%1$tm-%1$td`)
 -   the current State of the input channel (see below, example: `%2$s`)

-**For this to work also the openhab-transformation-regex has to be installed**

 ## Channels